framework-one/framework-one.github.io/source/documentation/using-subsystems.markdown

 Using Bean Factories
 ---
 The introduction of subsystems introduces the ability to have subsystem specific bean factories.
-If you let FW/1 use DI/1 (or AOP/1) to manage your beans, it will also do so automatically for subsystems, creating a bean factory for each subsystem (inspecting the same folders you configured for your main application, i.e., `model` and `controllers` by default), and setting the main bean factory as the parent of each subsystem bean factory.
+If you let FW/1 use DI/1 to manage your beans, it will also do so automatically for subsystems, creating a bean factory for each subsystem (inspecting the same folders you configured for your main application, i.e., `model` and `controllers` by default), and setting the main bean factory as the parent of each subsystem bean factory.
 This is the recommended approach (naturally!).

 The following bean factory methods are available for subsystems: